evacaribbean/Blog/README.md

 ### entry point

 Starting with the overview, I've found it good to always begin coding and "set up" by the main method entry point.
+With this approach the code design easily forms and answers my questions on how the program should be written.

+- Should the class have printlns?
+- Should there be any direct values in the class?
+- Should the class have just one method and constructor, or many?
+- Should I use as few members as possible in the class?

+- Should the program have few or many classes?

 ``` javascript
 public class G {